gasolineeater/hackaton1_one.al/win_install.md

 ## 🆘 Getting Help

 If you encounter any issues not covered in this guide, please contact:
-- For full stack (frontend/backend) issues: Elvi Zekaj
+- For full stack issues: Elvi Zekaj
+- For frontend issues: Andet Fejzuli
 - For UI/UX issues: Aldin Zendeli
 - For backend issues: Guido Andreini
 - For project management: Lorenzo Agnello